Rameenkhan262/flyrank-backend/README.md

 *Figure 1: SQLite database viewed in DB Browser for SQLite showing the seeded tasks.*

+## Optional Enhancements

+Beyond the required assignment features, the following improvements were implemented:

+- SQL-based search using the `LIKE` operator
+- SQL-based filtering using `WHERE done = ?`
+- SQL-based alphabetical sorting using `ORDER BY title`
+- Dynamic SQL query construction for cleaner endpoint logic
+- SQL-based task statistics using `COUNT(*)`
+- Transaction-based database seeding
+- SQLite index on the `title` column to improve search performance
+- Automatic `created_at` and `updated_at` timestamps

 ## Author

 Developed as part of the **FlyRank Backend Internship**.